Matomo

 Waiver of Premium

-When you select this rider, your insurance company will waive your life insurance premiums if you become totally disabled and are unable to work.
+With this rider, your insurance company will waive your life insurance premiums if you become totally disabled and are unable to work.

 Return of Premium